This circuit training workout for over 50 can help burn body fat, add sculpted muscle, and improve your health and appearance.

 Most of the time I workout, I do what everyone else does: listen to motivating music on my earbuds.

-However, every now and then, I’ll workout without music or podcasts.
+However, now and then, I’ll workout without music or podcasts.

 Also, let’s face it, earbuds are kind of anti-social.

-TIP: sterilize your earbuds every now and then, so that you don’t get ear infections.
+TIP: sterilize your earbuds now and then so you don’t get ear infections.